Submitted by: Liene Pekuse

-Abu Dhabi is more than gold, jewelry, and skyscrapers; the city gives its residents and visitors a great choice of markets to visit.
-Visit one of the markets near the Zayed Port (the Mina) and see for yourself what Abu Dhabi holds.
+Abu Dhabi encompasses more than shopping malls, luxury cars, and glistening skyscrapers; the city offers its residents and visitors a great choice of markets and cultural sites to explore.
+Visit one of the markets near the Zayed Port (the Mina) and see for yourself a contrasting side of the capital.

 What to see: